Waxomancy A-Z Wax Meanings

 Negative Space (Clear Window)

 Transparent glass within otherwise active jar.
-Complete combustion occurred in that zone.
+Complete transmutation occurred in that zone.

 O